 Why do you need to know about it?

-It is one of the primary causes of infertility for woman with as many as 30-40% of cases of infertility being diagnosed as having Endometriosis.
+It is one of the primary causes of infertility for a woman with as many as 30-40% of cases of infertility being diagnosed as having Endometriosis.
 As you can see from the images above, if you have Endometriosis, this would severely hamper your chances of becoming pregnant.
 There is restricted movement for your fallopian tubes, possible endometriosis growths inside or on the outside of the fallopian tubes and of course the immune factors which ultimately contribute to Endometriosis.